basarbk/EditableProfile/README.md

 ## Missing parts

-Profile upload part is not implemented.
+Profile Picture upload part is not implemented.

 Frontend does not have automated tests.

+The ui works like a page navigation flow, but actually there is no navigation.
+It's simply updating some part of page with different component.
+I didn't use react-router because there were no heavy page navigation load for this app.

+Also didn't use redux since there are not many components to share same state.

 ## Additional
 If you would like to run the application in development mode you'll need to install `npm` which is coming with [nodejs](https://nodejs.org/en/).